ronp2001/mail-tester/README.md

 A simple python email sender.

-this project was made to assist the research part of the IPSENHO course on HSLeiden and has been made public for documentation purposes.
+This project was made to assist the research part of the IPSENHO course on HSLeiden and has been made public for documentation purposes.